mark-watson/openai/README.md

 mother, <1>
 relative, <1>

 And then rewrite the original text using the relation indices, and list relation names with indices.
+Only output rewritten text and names with indices.

 Task: process the following text: